xavharrison/xavharrison.github.io/_pages/cv.md

 Current Grants
 ======
+* NERC Pushing the Frontiers (Co-Lead; 2026-2029) The evolution and maintenance of group identity in animal societies.

 * NERC Pushing the Frontiers (Co-PI) Testing evolutionary hypotheses for the long-term maintenance of balanced immunogenetic polymorphisms in a wildlife model (Lead Tschirren, Exeter).

 Education
 ======
-* 2011  Ph.D in Migration Genetics, University of Exeter
+* 2011  Ph.D in Migration Ecology & Genetics, University of Exeter
 * 2006  BSc.
 Class I Biology, University of York